 Effects of Poor Hygiene on Dogs

-If your dog doesn't have proper hygiene, it can result in severe skin issues like scabies, rashes, hair loss, and skin sores, to name a few.
+If your dog doesn't have proper hygiene, it can result in severe skin issues like scratching, hot spots, scabies, rashes, hair loss, and skin sores, to name a few.
 However, the immediate effect of not bathing your furry pal is having an awful smell.
-But if your dog doesn't get his or her bath, you can become allergic to your dog.
+If your dog doesn't get their bath, you or family members can become allergic to impurities on your dogs skin and coat.
 The worse case is that your pooch's body will be filled with fleas, ticks, and other parasites that can damage not only your dog's skin but also their overall health.